Thornolf/Arcade/README.md

 ## Contact

-If you have any problem or question, contact us quentin.baudet@epitech, guillaume.cauchois@epitech.eu or robin.grattepanche@epitech.eu
+If you have any problem or question, contact us by creating an issue.